argaeryzal/cancer/README.md

-# cancer
+# The Dataset of Cancer Diagnosis
-The Dataset of Cancer Diagnosis
+This dataset is intended for the process of learning about machine learning, use it wisely